jonnydubowsky/Processing-Agents/Algorithm.md

 If x is an input and c is a cost, ɸ(x,c) is a function that returns an output.
 The input is a set of values received from a sensory system, the cost is a value received from a utility system, and the output is a set of values passed to a motor system.

 ### Algorithm
 Five processing steps are required to produce an output from a given input and cost.
-The steps are: receive (perception), update (learning), find (reasoning), set (prediction), and send (action).
+The steps are: observe (perception), update (learning), find (reasoning), set (prediction), and send (action).
 Each step contains two functions, which are listed below:

 Perception
-- Receive input from the sensory system
+- Observe input from the sensory system
-- Receive utility from the performance system
+- Observe utility from the performance system

 Learning
 - Update memory with respect to predicted and actual input